Residents in northern Mérida are angry over plans to build Infiniti, a seven-tower luxury development replete with a lake.

 Images on Infiniti’s website lay out plans to build seven towers, a clubhouse, a swimming pool and a large artificial lake.

 According to a report by Por Esto, neighbors have begun to explore legal actions to stop, or at least delay the construction of the project.

-A court in Yucatán recently found that the Urban Center shopping mall was built despite the not meeting zoning requirements.
+A court in Yucatán recently found that the Urban Center shopping mall was built despite zoning requirements.
 The shopping mall continues to operate and authorities have yet to intervene.